 Taking a different approach to older students

 When talking to the older students, Hannah felt she would follow a similar model but tempered this with a health promotion activity.
-At this point, the reader will realise that Hannah comes from Australia, where health promotion activities in Australia are more forward.
-“In Australia, I used to go into a preschool.
+Hannah comes from Australia, where health promotion activities in Australia are more forward.
+‘In Australia, I used to go to a preschool.
 Every year I would go, and all the kids would have a foot screening.
 Whether or not we now think that’s a good idea is a completely different discussion.
-Read them a story, stick plasters on their feet, talk about washing their toes and stuff.
+Read them a story, stick plasters on their feet, and talk about washing their toes.
 So this kind of health promotion stuff, I suppose I’ve grown up with the idea of being part of a health profession.
-If I was going to a secondary school, I’d probably still treat it as a bit of a health promotion activity and then draw it into a ‘Look how much we help people.”
+If I were going to a secondary school, I’d probably still treat it as a health promotion activity and then draw it into a ‘Look how much we help people.’

-Hannah would talk about what you need and what you might enjoy to make you a good podiatrist.
-She would exemplify that podiatrists are very good at the craft, and as a skill, this benefits manual dexterity.
+Hannah would talk about what you need and what you might enjoy making you a good podiatrist.
+She would exemplify that podiatrists are very good at the craft, which benefits manual dexterity as a skill.

-In biology, she liked dissecting frogs, and as a podiatrist, one learn lots of biology around the human body.
-As a parallel example, as a podiatrist, you dissect feet she points out.
-She uses these examples to draw those with interest into her career as a podiatrist.
-Doubtless, when considering biology and the human body, those taking this subject benefit when meeting physiology and anatomy.
+In biology, she liked dissecting frogs, and as a podiatrist, one learns lots of biology about the human body.
+As a parallel example, as a podiatrist, you dissect feet, she points out.
+She uses these examples to draw those interested in her podiatrist career.
+When considering biology and the human body, those taking this subject benefit when meeting physiology and anatomy.

-The employment rate is positive and that there are many job opportunities that give pleasure to a career and aid an excellent work-life balance.
-And although a 16 or 18-year-old isn’t going to see the balance between parent and working mother, for women, Hannah feels she wants to emphasise this potential benefit.
-She found that many I had not thought about this side of working life and wanting to work part-time.
-Hannah hadn’t worked since 23 and enjoyed having a day off midweek, even when I was in my 20s.
+The employment rate is positive, and there are many job opportunities that give pleasure to a career and aid an excellent work-life balance.
+And although a 16 or 18-year-old isn’t going to see the balance between parent and working mother for women, Hannah feels she wants to emphasise this potential benefit.
+She found that many had not considered this side of working life and wanted to work part-time.
+Hannah hadn’t worked since she was 23 and enjoyed a day off midweek, even in her 20s.
 She used to talk to teenagers as a 20-year-old and now speaks to teenagers as a Mum.